Automotive IT Solutions & Europe’s Supply Chains

 Edge computing on the factory floor

 In manufacturing, speed matters.
 Millisecond-level responsiveness is needed for robotics, inspection systems, and automated processes.
-That’s why edge computing is so important to keeps operations running smoothly even when the cloud connection isn’t perfect.
+This is why edge computing is critical: it keeps operations running even when cloud connectivity is limited.

 Data compliance without compromise

-With regulations like GDPR and NIS2, managing data responsibly is non-negotiable.
-Automotive firms are adopting decentralised storage and federated data models to stay compliant without losing the ability to share and act on information globally.
+With regulations such as GDPR and NIS2, responsible data management is essential.
+Automotive firms are increasingly adopting decentralised storage and federated data models that support compliance while maintaining global data collaboration.